LRolfL/tes3mp-0.8/README.md

 ### My public TES3MP 0.8.0/0.8.1 scripts for servers.
-> Feel able to modify my scripts, just mention that the original work is mine.
+> Feel able to modify them, just mention that the original work is mine.
 Thanks.
 #

 ```fixVampireWerewolf``` Fixes issues, allowing anyone to become a vampire or werewolf without console.